2

 Frequently Asked Questions

-Although the walking is fairly easy, it is far from boring, with so many different vistas every day of countryside, villages and towns.
+Although the walking is fairly easy, it is really varied with so many different vistas every day of countryside, villages and towns.
 There are river reflections, interesting houses, historic bridge, different plays of light, and of course the boating, wildlife and locks along the way!
+The historical places you pass on the route add extra interest, as do the pubs and restaurants along the way.
+There is ample opportunity for people watching, too.

 Thames Path East Trip reviews